Nanda Devi and Valley of Flowers

 The Nanda Devi is India's second-highest mountain, and its park holds a spectacular landscape of glaciers, moraines, and alpine meadows.
 The nearby Valley of Flowers has diverse flora and is known for its medicinal plants and a huge variety of butterflies.
 Mammals encountered in both parks include tahr, snow leopard, musk deer, serow, Himalayan and black bear.

-Community Perspective: We're still awaiting a first full review.
-Nanda Devi NP is closed to tourism (and mountaineering), while the Valley of Flowers does see a decent number of visitors.
+Community Perspective: Nanda Devi NP is closed to tourism (and mountaineering), while the Valley of Flowers does see a decent number of visitors.
 Go and watch the flowers in full bloom in July-August.
+Getting in requires a fair bit of hiking (though one stretch can be skipped by using a helicopter), as described by Zoë, though the Valley itself doesn't take much time to explore.

 Map of Nanda Devi and Valley of Flowers